Careers

 You will be working for our Step-Down service, which provides a safe space for up to five individuals at any one time upon discharge from hospital due to poor mental health.

 As a Community Support Worker, you would enable individuals to find suitable accommodation in the community as well as link up with health and social care support services.
+We are looking for an empathetic, adaptable individual with a non-judgmental approach.

-Available shifts are 4 hours at a time, from 10am-2pm and 6pm to 10pm each day.
-We are looking for empathetic, adaptable individuals with a non-judgmental approach.
+Shifts are 4 hours at a time, from 10am-2pm and 6pm to 10pm each day.
+The postholder will work 4 shifts on one week and 5 the next.

 Benefits of working with us include: